mpalenciaolivar/mpalenciaolivar/README.md

   * Coaching: I help people start with computational science and follow them on their path to mastery.
   * Training sessions: coming soon!

-For business inquiries, you can contact me on my <a href="https://www.cognitive-works.com" target="">professional website</a>.

 <h2>👨‍💻 Projects </h2>

 ![](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)